mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 Privacy](https://privacytools.seas.harvard.edu/files/privacytools/files/the_algorithmic_foundations_of_differential_privacy_0.pdf) by Dwork and Roth is great.
 I'll defer to them for an introduction, and even adopt their notation.
-Really, the entirety of this post is pointing out that a common parameter within differential privacy can be interpreted in terms of a derivative bound, and is hence differential privacy is "differential".
+Really, the entirety of this post is pointing out that a common parameter within differential privacy can be interpreted in terms of a familar looking equation, if you simply redefine what all of the symbols in this equation mean.
+Of course, this is still interesting because these definitions are "natural" in a certain sense, as you will see below.

 # The Sensitivity as a Derivative Bound